Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Displaying the best of two mega-popular breeds, the Bassador makes an excellent pet in any home that doesn’t already have small animals as pets.
-They’re a popular designer dog breed for good reason: an agreeable nature and generally good health make them quite easy to care for.
+Since they can inherit the best of two mega-popular breeds, the Bassador makes an excellent pet in any home that doesn’t already have small animals as pets.
+Although they’re friendly canines, the Bassador can weigh up to 70 pounds, and owners should supervise their pets when interacting with children.
+They’re a popular designer dog breed for a good reason.
+An agreeable nature and generally good health make them quite easy to care for.

 Featured Image Credit: Svea Neitzke, Shutterstock